serat78/quantum_challenges_solutions/README.md

 # quantum_challenges
-This repositoryincludes the solutions of all the quantum challenges I have attended upto now.
+This repository includes the solutions of all the quantum challenges I have attended upto now.